Credentialing

 • See below for upcoming credentialing interview dates.

-Our Midwest District Executive Assistant will send you materials, which will help you prepare for your credentialing interview, along with a pledge form, which you must sign and return before your interview.
+9. Prepare for the interview—Our Midwest District Executive Assistant will send you materials, which will help you prepare for your credentialing interview, along with a pledge form, which you must sign and return before your interview.

-Choose two people from your church, who know you well, to serve as witnesses to your character and ministry.
+10. Arrive 30 minutes before your credentialing interview with two people—Choose two people from your church, who know you well, to serve as witnesses to your character and ministry.
 They also serve as part of your interview team, who can also ask questions they consider appropriate during your interview.

+12. Immediately after your interview, the interview team will deliberate.
 They will inform you of their decision to recommend, recommend with conditions, or not recommend you for credentialing in the EFCA.
 If they recommend you with conditions, follow through with the conditions of your interview team, which may include minor or major revisions to your thesis.

-9. Once everything is in order
+13. Once everything is in order

-When they approve you for a credential, they will send your certificate to the Midwest District, who will forward it to you by U.S. Mail for Ministry Licenses.
-In the case of a Certificate of Ordination or Transfer of Ordination, the District Superintendent or member of the District Board may present it to you personally during a special ceremony you will schedule in your local church, where your call to ministry is officially recognized and affirmed (Note: your credential remains the property of the Evangelical Free Church of America and will be given to you "in trust").
+• In the case of a Certificate of Ordination or Transfer of Ordination, the District Superintendent or member of the District Board may present it to you personally during a special ceremony you will schedule in your local church, where your call to ministry is officially recognized and affirmed (Note: your credential remains the property of the Evangelical Free Church of America and will be given to you "in trust").

 To the Church or Ministry Leader